dalek-cryptography/curve25519-dalek/README.md

 turn a port of the reference `ref10` implementation.

 The fast `u32` and `u64` scalar arithmetic was implemented by Andrew Moon, and the addition chain for scalar inversion was provided by Brian Smith.

 The `no_std` support was contributed by Tony Arcieri.

+Thanks also to Ashley Hauck, Lucas Salibian, and Manish Goregaokar for their contributions.

 [ed25519-dalek]: https://github.com/dalek-cryptography/ed25519-dalek
 [x25519-dalek]: https://github.com/dalek-cryptography/x25519-dalek